olivere/greeter/README.md

-# Tiny microservices example
+# Tiny microservice example

-This is a tiny microservices example done with [micro](https://github.com/micro).
+This is a tiny microservice example done with [micro](https://github.com/micro).

-It illustrates setting up a simple service, running several copies of it as as server, and calling the service as a client.
+It illustrates setting up a simple service, running several copies, and calling the service as a client.

 ## Prerequisites